simonklee/clean_form/readme.md

 This is a HTML form styled using less.js.
 The form is designed to have a consistent look among the fields, and the elements that receive input should look native on all platforms.
-It’s easy to customize, extend and maintain.
+It’s easy to customize, extend, and maintain.

 ## License